qsyed/jenkins_CI_CD/README.md

 <br>

-> 6. The next step is to create our pipeline.
-In our pipeline definition we will put the option for "pipeline script From SCM".
-For the SCM field we will use the option "git".
-Next we will give the repository url.
-NExt we will specify which branch.
+> 6. The next step is to create our pipeline.:

+* **In our pipeline definition we will choose the option "pipeline script From SCM"** - since we have a Jenkinsfile that will define our stages for us.

+* **For the SCM field we will use the option "git"** - You will have to give the repository url and sppecify on which branch a webhook will be listening on.
 In my case i used the dev branch.
-Lastly we will specify that we have a jenkinsfile for script path.

 <br>
 <img src = "imgs/pipe-line-config.png">